Historic City of Ayutthaya

-The main attraction of this massive temple ruin, just west of the Royal Palace, is a reclining Buddha.
+The main attraction of this massive temple ruin, just west of the Royal Palace in Ayutthaya, Thailand, is a reclining Buddha.
 It was a huge one.
 Not quite as long as the one at Wat Pho though.
 That one is 46 meters long, while this one was only 42.
 It’s head is pointing towards the North, feet to the South and face to the West.
 I especially liked the lotus blossoms supporting it’s head and that it seemed to be smiling.
 I probably liked this reclining Buddha better than the one at Wat Pho because there weren’t throngs of people angling to get the best selfie!
-Surrounding the Buddha image, there were traces of 24 octagon-shaped brick pillars, suggested that it was probably once encased by a Vihara (part of a monastery).
+Surrounding the Buddha image, visitors find traces of 24 octagon-shaped brick pillars, suggested that it was probably once encased by a Vihara (part of a monastery).

 This temple wrapped up our day exploring temples and ruins in Ayutthaya.
 The day was coming to an end, children were getting out of school, so we jumped back into the tour van for the drive back to Bangkok.
 The day was full of history lessons from our guide and amazing sites from parts of Thailand’s tumultuous founding days.
 For me, taking the day trip from Bangkok to Ayutthaya is a must on any trip to Thailand.